 Azure’s full-length play “Crooked Parts” will be published in the forthcoming anthology The Methuen Drama Book of Trans Plays.
 His full-length play “Mirrors” received its world premiere, produced by Parity Productions, at Next Door at New York Theatre Workshop last winter.
 Unfortunately, this production closed early on March 12, 2020 due to the COVID-19 pandemic.
 Azure’s full-length play “Red Rainbow,” commissioned by Waterwell, will receive a virtual run April 29 – May, 2021. azureosbornelee.com

-Fill out this form with any questions or comments you may have and Diversionary Theatre’s Education Outreach Director, Skyler Sullivan, will be in touch with you shortly.
+Fill out this form with any questions or comments you may have and Diversionary Theatre’s Director of Education and Community Engagement, Wilfred Paloma, will be in touch with you shortly.

 Alternatively, you can call us at

 Arts Education is thriving at Diversionary Theatre, and our programs spread the seeds of understanding and tolerance around our unique mission as the third oldest LGBTQIA+ theater in the country.
 Watch this video to learn more about each of our education programs.

 By sharing LGBTQIA+ stories with our community we bring stories that need to be told, directly into people’s lives.
 We provide a safe place for all students, and we are excited to extend a lifeline to our LGBTQIA+ youth who may not have the support at home or at their school.
 We are giving people permission to be who they are, and for many this might be a life saving experience.

 All of these programs are only made possible by the generous support of our donors and our community.